 Stop Scrambling for Screeners: How the SLP Assessment Binder Makes Evaluations Easier

-I built the SLP Now Assessment Binder to eliminate exactly that kind of scrambling.
-It’s a 70-page digital resource designed to give you fast, organized access to the assessments you need, without hunting, printing, or piecing things together at the last minute.
+We built The SLP Assessment Binder to eliminate exactly that kind of last-minute scramble.
+It’s intentionally organized to give you fast, easy access to exactly what you need:

 How It Works Inside SLP Now